bnonn/anvil/README.md

   - `+` for templates: implementation-level, markup-dependent compositions designed to style specific HTML that will always be the same.
 Why?
 Because the plus sign looks like _t_ for template.
   - `&` for variations to primitives, objects, or templates; e.g., `<div class="@box &color:reversed">` to invert the colors or `&size:xlarge` to increase spacing.
 Why?
 Because you're specifying a basic class _and_ some extra variation.
  - `!` for utilities: helper classes that make single-use overrides at the implementation level; e.g. `.!text-align:center`.
 Why?
 Because they're `!important`.
- - `is-` for states; e.g. `.is-active`
+ - `is:` for states; e.g. `.is:active`
- - `?` for classes that bind to JavaScript, in order to separate style and functionality; e.g. `.?is-active`.
+ - `?` for classes that bind to JavaScript, in order to separate style and functionality; e.g. `.?is:active`.
 Why?
 Because the question mark looks like a hook, and because JavaScript is going to interrogate the page for these classes.

 All low-level classes are defined using mixins that can then be included in other classes.
 The idea behind this is extensibility within the code structure of Anvil, _not_ assigning particular layouts to various classes or elements to make front-end development less verbose.
 In other words, we do _not_ want something like this, just to save us the trouble of explicitly declaring a `<dialog>` element's layout type:
 ```